ryancoulman/Ryancoulman.github.io/README.md

-### Programming experience:
+### Programming Experience

-Python: Intermediate
+**Python: Intermediate**
-- Understands and uses functions, error handling, and file I/O effectively.
+- Proficient in writing and optimizing functions, handling errors, and managing file I/O operations.
-- Familiar with object-oriented programming concepts (classes, inheritance).
+- Solid understanding and use of object-oriented programming (OOP) principles, including classes and inheritance.
-- Can work with libraries and frameworks (e.g., requests, pandas).
+- Experienced with popular libraries and frameworks such as `pandas`, `Numoy`, `Matplotlib` for data manipulation and `requests` for API calls.

-C: Beginner-Intermediate
+**C: Beginner-Intermediate**
-- Multi-level pointers and dynamic memory allocation.
+- Familiar with multi-level pointers and dynamic memory allocation.
-- Use of structures
+- Capable of implementing and managing matrices and using structures.
-- Matricies
+- Competent in file handling and utilising standard C libraries for various tasks.

-- Understands and uses file handling and standard libraries effectively
+**Swift: Basic Experience**

-Basic experience in swift - created a simple BMI, dice rolling, magic 8-ball app
+- Developed simple applications including a BMI calculator, a dice roller, and a Magic 8-Ball app.

-The projects below are ranked in time taken to complete and thsu correlates iwth their difficulty
+The projects listed below are ordered by the time taken to complete, which generally reflects their complexity and difficulty.

 ---